Shutterstock: Mita Stock Images

 Household conflicts such as parents arguing or parents and older siblings fighting.
 Either of these is going to cause stress for the children stuck in these environments.
 If both are happening in the home, the stress experienced can be even worse.

 Exposure to strong emotions causes kids to stress because they feed off of the energy of the adults around them.
 We all feel it no matter our age.
 If someone around us is exhibiting negative energy, it can have an impactful effect on us.
 The same goes for children, especially when that energy comes from their parents, who are their role models.

 Injuries and/or accidents can trigger stress in children, whether it’s a sports injury, a car accident, or witnessing someone else get injured.
 It’s important to talk to your kids about the stress they are dealing with, even when we, as parents, are also coping.

 Financial strain is a definite stress trigger for children, even though it is out of their control.
 They are still aware of the financial strain, which causes a sense of helplessness.
-With most of the adults in the United States out of work or experiencing pay cuts due to COVID-19, financial stress is a common trigger right now.
+With many adults in the United States out of work or experiencing pay cuts due to COVID-19, financial stress can be a common trigger.

 The reasons above are all common stress triggers for kids, and can cause them to have stress dreams which usually takes on these forms:

 - Unrealistic fears such as monsters can show up in a kid’s stress dreams.
 While the nightmare is unrealistic, it might represent something in real life that they are trying to deal with.